 Polypropylene core is a little more costly than kraft core panels, but offers exceptional resistance to moisture and corrosion.
 Polypropylene core panels are not as strong as kraft core panels but fill a very necessary void in the hollow core offering.

 Aluminum cores are the most expensive core option and are used where there are high engineering demands of strength, fire resistance, corrosion resistance, mold resistance, and minimal weight.
-Aluminum core panels are ideal for aircraft and other marine applications.

 Contact us today to learn more about the variety of core materials we use in our hollow core panels and how they will benefit your projects.